 Advocating for Church Planting and the Great Commission

-We desire to help members and attendees of McLean Bible Church and other churches in the region to understand the Biblical rationale for church planting and to familiarize them with need for new churches in Metro DC.
+We desire to help members and attendees of McLean Bible Church and other churches in the region to understand the biblical rationale for church planting and to familiarize them with need for new churches in Metro DC.
 In turn, we hope this motivates them to participate in local church planting initiatives.
-Our intro to church planting class, "Church Planting Primer," is now available online for anyone wanting to learn more about church planting and how every Christian can be involved.
+Our intro to church planting class, "Church Planting Primer," will be available this Fall 2017 for anyone wanting to learn more about church planting and how every Christian can be involved.

 Offices Located in 3 North